CECGImaging/UETK/README.md

 ### Signal processing

 In addition to PFEIFER, the UETK can perform additional signal processing.
 While there are some limited features that can be done through native SCIRun modules, a more extensive set of processing can be performed with the InterfaceWithPython module.
-For example, to perform a lowpass bbutterworth filter, use the following python code in the module:
+For example, to perform a lowpass bbutterworth filter, use the following Python code in the module:
 ```
 from scipy.signal import butter, filtfilt
 fs = 1000